-Figure 8-4 Average Tier II REC price by jurisdiction: 2009 through September 2020
+Figure 8-4 Average Tier II REC price by jurisdiction: 2009 through December 2020

 Some PJM jurisdictions have specific solar resource RPS requirements.
-These solar requirements are included in the total requirements shown in Table 8-10 but must be met by solar RECs (SRECs) only.
-Table 8-13 shows the percent of retail electric load that must be served by solar energy resources under each PJM jurisdiction's RPS by year.
-Delaware, Illinois, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC have requirements for the proportion of load to be served by solar.
-New Jersey closed registration for new SRECs on April 30, 2020, having met its milestone that solar power equal or exceed 5.1 percent of New Jersey electricity sales.143 New Jersey is considering but has not finalized successor programs, such as a transitional 15 year fixed priced REC (TREC).
+These solar requirements are included in the total requirements shown in Table 8-11 but must be met by solar RECs (SRECs) only.
+Table 8-14 shows the percent of retail electric load that must be served by solar energy resources under each PJM jurisdiction's

+RPS by year.
+Delaware, Illinois, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC have or have had requirements for the proportion of load to be served by solar.
+New Jersey closed registration for new SRECs on April 30, 2020, having met its milestone that solar power equal or exceed 5.1 percent of New Jersey electricity sales.
+150 New Jersey is considering but has not finalized successor programs, such as a transitional 15 year fixed priced REC (TREC).
 Pennsylvania allows only solar photovoltaic resources to fulfill their solar requirements.
 Solar thermal units like solar hot water heaters that do not generate electricity are Tier I resources in Pennsylvania.
 Indiana, Kentucky, Michigan, Tennessee, Virginia, and West Virginia have no specific solar standards.
-The New Jersey legislature in May 2018 increased the solar standard from 3.2 percent to 4.3 percent for 2018, 5.1 percent for 2020 through 2022 and decreases to 1.1 percent for 2032.144 Maryland legislation in 2019 increased the solar carve out percentages from 2.5 percent to 14.5 percent in 2030.
-Ohio HB 6 removed the solar carve out from the Ohio RPS.145
+The New Jersey legislature in May 2018 increased the solar standard from 3.2 percent